KotaAoyama/Classic-memory-game-in-JS/README.md

 # Memory Game Project

-This project is creating the classic memory game in Front End Web Developer Nanodegree course in [Udacity](https://www.udacity.com/).
+This is the classic memory game I created in Front End Web Developer Nanodegree course in [Udacity](https://www.udacity.com/).

 ## Instruction